testsecurityuser123/securitytest/user/pages/02.tcan/_tcan-slider/project-desktop-slider.md

 date: '05-09-2016 00:00'
 ---

-My goal while fabricating the site's aesthetic was to bring the same excitement and vibrance one might feel at a professional networking event to the design of the website.
+My goal while defining the site's look and feel was to bring the same excitement and vibrance one might feel at a professional networking event into the design of the website.
 Using the organization's existing brand platform as a jumping off point, I employed the use of subtle gradients, bold fonts, and engaging interactions to help bring this vision to life.